georgetegral/Capstone-Azure-Machine-Learning-Engineer/README.md

 |7    | NEGATIVE TO SARS-COV-2 | "Negative applies when the case: 1.
 A laboratory sample was taken and it was: negative for SARS-COV-2 or positive for any other respiratory virus (Influenza, RSV, Bocavirus, others) regardless of whether this case has a clinical-epidemiological association or opinion to COVID-19.
 2. An antigenic sample was taken that was negative for SARS-COV-2 and the case was not taken from a laboratory sample or confirmed by epidemiological association or by clinical epidemiological opinion. " |

 ### Task
-With this dataset we intend to predict if a patient will enter an Intensive Care Unit based on their risk factors, age, gender and COVID-19 test result type.
+With this dataset we intend to predict if a patient will enter an Intensive Care Unit based ONLY on their risk factors, age, gender and COVID-19 test result type.

+We will not be using all of the dataset, we will define the following features:
+- SEXO
+- EDAD
+- NEUMONIA
+- DIABETES
+- EPOC
+- ASMA
+- INMUSUPR
+- HIPERTENSION
+- OTRA_COM
+- CARDIOVASCULAR
+- OBESIDAD
+- RENAL_CRONICA
+- TABAQUISMO
+- RESULTADO_LAB

-Our objective variable or `y` is the `UCI` column, which indicates if the patient entered an Intensive Care Unit, while our `X` is the rest of the columns.
+Our objective variable or `y` is the `UCI` column, which indicates if the patient entered an Intensive Care Unit, while our `X` is the features we just defined.

 ### Access
+The file with Mexico's COVID-19 data is open to the public for download.

-The CSV file with all the data is uploaded to the Datasets tab in Azure ML Studio, there it can be accessed by the required Jupyter Notebooks.
+This file with all the data is uploaded to the Datasets tab in Azure ML Studio, there it can be accessed by the required Jupyter Notebooks.

+Important note: By running the `automl.ipynb` notebook the `traindata.csv` file will be generated, this file is the clean dataset with only the features we need and the Yes/No classes for `y`, and it is also balanced.
+This file is used in the `train.py` script.

 ## Automated ML
-*TODO*: Give an overview of the `automl` settings and configuration you used for this experiment
+This is an overview of the `automl` settings and configuration we used for this experiment

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?